Moderate deviation expansion for fully quantum tasks: Entanglement-assisted quantum channel coding

 Here, we characterize the cost of one-shot entanglement-assisted channel coding in the high-error moderate deviation regime.
+We consider entanglement-assisted quantum communication in this section.
+However, the results of this section apply to entanglement-assisted classical communication as well.
+This is because superdense coding and teleportation establish and equivalence between these two tasks when Alice and Bob have access to shared entanglement.

-This follows from a close connection between high-error channel coding and low-error channel simulation.
+Our analysis of this task relies on the close connection between high-error channel coding and low-error channel simulation.
+In the classical setting, this connection was explored in~\cite{bennett2002entanglement}.
+A similar observation has been done for the relation between source coding and the random number generation in~\cite{hayashi2008second}.

 \begin{definition}[One-shot entanglement-assisted channel coding] Consider a quantum channel $\cN_{A'\rightarrow B'}$, $\varepsilon\in[0,1]$, and quantum registers $A\cong B$ with $r = \log|A|$.
 A $\{r,\varepsilon\}$-one-shot quantum channel coding protocol for $\cN$ consists of \begin{enumerate} \item Registers $K$, $L$ and a resource $\sigma_{KL}\in\cS(KL)$ \item An encoding quantum channel $\cE_{AK\rightarrow A'}$ \item A decoding quantum channel $\cD_{B'L\rightarrow B}$ \end{enumerate} giving for the composite channel